Lesson video

 Great job.

-Here's a summary of everything we've learnt.
+Here's a summary of everything we've learned.

-Deflated is an adjective which means feeling hopeless or let down.
+Deflated is an adjective, which means feeling hopeless or let down.

-When you feel sad and empty like a ball with all the air, let out.
+When you feel sad and empty, like a ball with all the air let out.

-Envious means jealous or resentful when you want something that someone else has.
+Envious means jealous or resentful, when you want something that someone else has.

-Regretful is an adjective which means wishing you had done things differently like someone who parked under the wrong tree.
+Regretful is an adjective, which means wishing you had done things differently, like someone who parked under the wrong tree.

-Snubbed is an adjective which means ignored or rejected.
+Snubbed is an adjective, which means ignored or rejected.

 How you feel if someone rudely ignores you.

-And then disheartened is an adjective which means sad, crushed or disappointed.
+And then disheartened is an adjective which means sad, crushed, or disappointed.

 How you feel after dropping your ice cream.